Ne-Inter-906/Translator_DriversLicense_Jp_Thai/README.md

    Run Tr_Gui.py

 ## translate mode
-   Translates from Japanese to Thai using AI (Meta's NLLB).
+   Translates from Japanese to foreign language using AI (Meta's NLLB).
    Please arrange the data you want to translate in the following configuration:
       Location: Click the file selection button to choose your prepared Excel file.
       Column B: Question (Japanese)